 In this book (only available in Finnish) psychiatrist Ben Furman M.D. tells the story of Dan, who, as it turns out, has stolen some money from his father.
 Dan’s parents find a way to deal with his wrongdoing in a constructive fashion helping him take responsibility for his action.
 The book includes an article for parents and educators where Dr. Furman elaborates on The Steps of Responsibility, a method with which parents can deal constructively with the wrongdoings of children.
 The translation of the story is provided below.

 Father was out washing his car.
 Mother was cleaning the house.
 Dan was outside playing ball with his friends.
 As mum was cleaning Dan’s room, to her surprise, she found several ten-euro notes from within Dan’s night table drawer.
 Mum counted them.
 There were eight of them to be exact.
-Where on earth had Dan gotten some much money, mum thought to herself.
+Where on earth had Dan gotten so much money, mum thought to herself.

 Mum went to dad and said,